-- Recycling and waste diversion programs; - Landmark legislation for organic waste reduction; - Extended producer responsibility for e-waste and recycling; - Product stewardship for required "take-back" programs that encourages manufactures to take back their products for recycling or repurposing, such as glass food storage jars; - Plastic pollution reduction legislation such as single-use plastic ban, "straws upon request" policies; - Investment in microplastic reduction research; - · Implementation of green building standards to reduce waste in construction and demolition; and - Generation of public awareness campaigns to support educating the public about waste reduction, recycling and compositing and innovative circular economy solutions to promote partnerships for waste reduction with businesses, non-profits and local governments.
+- Recycling and waste diversion programs; - Landmark legislation for organic waste reduction; - Extended producer responsibility for e-waste and recycling; - Product stewardship for required "take-back" programs that encourages manufactures to take back their products for recycling or repurposing, such as glass food storage jars; - Plastic pollution reduction legislation such as single-use plastic ban, "straws upon request" policies; - Investment in microplastic reduction research; - · Implementation of green building standards to reduce waste in construction and demolition; and - Generation of public awareness campaigns to support educating the public about waste reduction, recycling and compositing, and innovative circular economy solutions to promote partnerships for waste reduction with businesses, non-profits, and local governments.

-California's tourism industry has a unique opportunity to lead in reducing solid waste generation by promoting and supporting strategic sustainability initiatives.
-Through the adoption of eco-friendly practices and by engaging visitors in these efforts, the industry can make a meaningful contribution to statewide waste reduction goals.
+California's tourism industry can influence and play a pivotal role in reducing solid waste generation through promotion of strategic initiatives.
+By implementing eco-friendly practices and encouraging visitors to participate in these efforts, the industry can significantly contribute to waste reduction.
 These initiatives include: